 Unlike conventional management objectives, OKRs hand the power and agency over to the individual and team.
-It is not top-down, hierarchial, or linked to compensation.
-Instead, it revolves around the goals of a single individual/team and operates on the principle of achieving aims and tracking progress.
+It is not top-down, hierarchical, or linked to compensation.
+Instead, it revolves around the goals of a single individual or team and operates on the principle of achieving aims and tracking progress.
 It encourages people to develop initiative in achieving their goals instead of focusing solely on day-to-day tasks and refraining from strategizing on how their every day is shaping their future.

 In this way, OKRs can pillar a motivated team’s progression to success and prevent stagnancy.
 The framework enables people to connect their annual or quarterly objectives to their everyday tasks and ensure that they are contributing to their progression and not just getting lost in the monotony of modern-day working culture.
 Setting clear objectives and key results gives individuals and organizations structure and prioritizes the activities that truly drive progress.

 There are tons of acronyms in the HR lexicon and sometimes it can be easy to forget the meaning behind each one and begin to interchange them.
-For example, many people frequently struggle to distinguish between OKRs, KRs, and KPIs or feel confused as to which metric they should integrate at different stages of their goal strategy system.
+For example, many people frequently struggle to distinguish between OKRs and KPIs.
+It’s not uncommon for people to feel confused as to which metric they should be implementing at different stages of their goal strategy system.

 So, before we explain the specific benefits of OKRs, let’s clear up any metric confusion by outlining the differences, similarities, and correct uses of these three metrics.

-Though OKRs, KRs, and KPIs are often used in the same environments and team levels, they support entirely different mentalities.
+Though OKRs and KPIs are often used in the same environments and at team level, they support entirely different mentalities.

-As explained above, OKRs are a holistic framework by which individuals/teams can track and achieve their business goals.
-In this way, OKRs differ from KRs and KPIs because they don’t refer to a metric in a specific project or task, but rather an entire system that is managed by objectives.
+As explained above, OKRs are a holistic framework by which individuals or teams can track and achieve their business goals.
+In this way, OKRs differ from KPIs because they don’t refer to a metric in a specific project or task, but rather an entire system that is managed by objectives.

-Put simply, OKRs focus on empowering a strategy towards bigger company objectives while KPIs and KRs pinpoint selected indicators of a team’s performance.
+Put simply, OKRs focus on empowering a strategy toward bigger company objectives while KPIs pinpoint selected indicators of a team’s performance.

 The OKR framework is incredibly flexible and can be used in a huge variety of settings.
 However, this malleable nature of the OKR process means that it is often difficult to concretely conceptualize or implement into your working structure.